Panko Fried Mozzarella Sticks with Homemade Marinara

-I first saw this recipe over at Pioneer Woman a few weeks ago.
+I first saw a recipe for homemade cheese sticks a few weeks ago.
 It stuck with me.
 I love, love, love me some fried cheese sticks, but they’re ridiculously expensive at restaurants and even to buy the frozen ones at the grocery store.
 So…I decided that I had to try to make these when I got the chance.

 Last night, I had the chance.
 After I finished up the Cowgirl / Horse Cake, I sort of relaxed the rest of the day (aside from folding 27 million pieces of laundry).